MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-A-Office-Secretary-Transportation/part-40-Procedures-Transportation-Workplace-Drug-Alcohol-Testing-Programs/subpart-C-Specimen-Collection-Personnel/section-40.33.md

 (1) The five mock collections must include two uneventful collection scenarios, one insufficient quantity of urine scenario, one temperature out of range scenario, and one scenario in which the employee refuses to sign the CCF and initial the specimen bottle tamper-evident seal.

 (2) Another person must monitor and evaluate your performance, in person or by a means that provides real-time observation and interaction between the instructor and trainee, and attest in writing that the mock collections are “error-free.”
-This person must be a qualified collector who has demonstrated necessary knowledge, skills, and abilities by—
+This person must be a qualified urine collector who has demonstrated necessary knowledge, skills, and abilities by—

-(i) Regularly conducting DOT drug test collections for a period of at least a year;
+(i) Regularly conducting DOT urine drug test collections for a period of at least one year;

-(ii) Conducting collector training under this part for a year; or
+(ii) Conducting urine collector training under this part for at least one year; or

-(iii) Successfully completing a “train the trainer” course.
+(iii) Successfully completing a urine “train the trainer” course.

 (d) You must meet the requirements of paragraphs (b) and (c) of this section before you begin to perform collector functions.